vrtmrz/ring-a-secretary/README.md

 2. That is all.
 Now, it is time to chat!

 ## Memo
 - The dialogue is saved as a code block.
-We can continue the conversation anytime we want.
+We can resume the conversation anytime we want.
 - Also, they are searchable.
+- Long consultation consumes many tokens.
+If the dialogue gets longer, starting a brand-new one is recommended.